Skip to content

 Working with Node Clients

-In this tutorial, we will explore how to use soundworks to create clients that run within a Node.js process, opening new possibilities of creating application outside Web Browsers.
+In this tutorial, we will explore how to use soundworks to create clients that run within a Node.js process, opening new possibilities for creating applications outside Web Browsers.

-Indeed, this functionality allows to create applications that can work in screen less embedded hardware, such as the Raspberry Pi, allowing to access some functionalities, such as controlling a motor or a LED, which are hard to achieve in sandboxed environment that are Web browsers.
+Indeed, this functionality enables to work with screen less embedded hardware, such as the Raspberry Pi, which allows us to access some functionalities (e.g. control a motor or a LED) which are hard or impossible to achieve in the sandboxed environment that are Web browsers.

 To illustrate this possibility and discover some of the tools you have at hand to help you, we will build a very simple application where a browser controller client can trigger a sound synthesized by another client running in a Node.js process.